Rhonda Weppler and Trevor Mahovsky

 Rhonda Weppler (born 1972) and Trevor Mahovsky (born 1969) are a Canadian collaborative artist duo.
 They are known for their collaborative works in sculpture.

 Biography

 Rhonda Weppler was born in Winnipeg, Manitoba in 1972.
 Trevor Mahovsky was born in Calgary, Alberta in 1969.
-They met in 1986 at the University of British Columbia, where they both received M.F.A. degrees.
+They met in 1986 at the University of British Columbia, where they both received MFA degrees.
 They have worked collaboratively since 2004.

 Public sculpture

 Their 2012 work A False Creek, a set of chromatic markers built around the pilings of Vancouver's Cambie Bridge, is meant to mark rising seas caused by global warming.

 Collections

 Their work is included in the collections of the Canada Council Art Bank, the Vancouver Art Gallery and the National Gallery of Canada.